Proteas/fuzzers_based_on_afl/README.md

 * ffmpeg-ios-asan
 * kxmovie-ios
 * lame
-* opus encoders and decoders
+* opus: encoders and decoders
+* Unrar4iOS-1.0.0
 * ZXingObjC-3.1.0
 ## Fuzzing Results
-* ArchiveALL - unrar-ios-result
+* ArchiveALL: unrar, ios
-* kxmovie-ios - flv
+* kxmovie-ios: flv
-* lame - wav to mp3
+* lame: wav to mp3
-* opus - aif-enc-result
+* opus: aif-enc-result
-* opus - flac-enc-result
+* opus: flac-enc-result
-* opus - wav-enc-result
+* opus: wav-enc-result
+* Unrar4iOS-1.0.0
+* ZXingObjC-3.1.0: Code128, QRCode
 All the fuzzing results have not been reported.
-If you want, just report all these issues.
+If you like, just report all these issues.